ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, NHL, MLB, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The 2025-26 NBA season opens on Tuesday, Oct.
-21, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-NBA Opening Night features a two-game slate with Oklahoma City Thunder hosting the Houston Rockets at 7:30 p.m.
-ET, and the Los Angeles Lakers hosting the Golden State Warriors and 10 p.m.
-ET.
-The NFL Week 8 'Thursday Night Football' matchup of Vikings vs. Chargers, and Game 1 of the 2025 MLB World Series between the Los Angeles Dodgers and Toronto Blue Jays also loom.
-Additionally, the Tuesday sports schedule features a 10-game NHL slate.
+There are 12 games on the Wednesday NBA schedule, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+Among the most notable matchups of the slate are Cavaliers vs. Knicks, 76ers vs. Celtics, Pistons vs. Bulls and Spurs vs. Mavericks.
+The NFL Week 8 schedule also opens with Vikings vs. Chargers on 'Thursday Night Football,' and Game 1 of the 2025 MLB World Series between the Los Angeles Dodgers and Toronto Blue Jays is on Friday.
+Additionally, the Wednesday sports schedule features a three-game NHL slate.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: